Lancet-Countdown/Lancet-Countdown-2026/WG4/Indicator 4.1.3: Loss of earnings from heat-related labour capacity reduction/Methods/README.md

 Monthly earnings were converted to hourly earnings using a standard assumption of **4.33 weeks per month and 40 working hours per week**.
 Actual monthly working hours vary between countries and employment sectors.

-Results for individual countries should therefore be interpreted with caution. :contentReference[oaicite:10]{index=10}
+Results for individual countries should therefore be interpreted with caution.

 The estimates represent **potential earnings lost**, rather than observed actual earnings losses.

 The indicator does not establish whether workers actually stopped working because of heat.
 Where work was lost, the economic cost may also have been borne differently across settings.
-For example, workers receiving sick pay may retain their income while employers bear the cost of non-productive working time, whereas workers without such arrangements may experience a direct loss of earnings. :contentReference[oaicite:11]{index=11}
+For example, workers receiving sick pay may retain their income while employers bear the cost of non-productive working time, whereas workers without such arrangements may experience a direct loss of earnings.

 Finally, the indicator covers potential earnings losses in **formal paid employment**.

 Informal and unpaid work, including domestic work and small-scale agriculture, can represent an important share of labour in many countries but is not captured.
+Heat-related effects on productivity and health in these sectors would therefore be additional to the monetised losses estimated by this indicator.

+The indicator does not establish whether workers actually stopped working because of heat.
+Where work was lost, the economic cost may also have been borne differently across settings.
+For example, workers receiving sick pay may retain their income while employers bear the cost of non-productive working time, whereas workers without such arrangements may experience a direct loss of earnings.

+Finally, the indicator covers potential earnings losses in **formal paid employment**.

-Heat-related effects on productivity and health in these sectors would therefore be additional to the monetised losses estimated by this indicator. :contentReference[oaicite:12]{index=12}
+Informal and unpaid work, including domestic work and small-scale agriculture, can represent an important share of labour in many countries but is not captured.
+Heat-related effects on productivity and health in these sectors would therefore be additional to the monetised losses estimated by this indicator.